steven4547466/MatchmakingService/README.md

 Current Version: V1.0.0-beta
 [Github](https://github.com/steven4547466/MatchmakingService).
 [Asset](https://www.roblox.com/library/7567983240/MatchmakingService).
 [Uncopylocked hub/receiver game](https://www.roblox.com/games/7563843268/MatchmakingService).

 MatchmakingService is a way to easily make games that involve matchmaking.
 It utilizes the new MemoryStoreService for blazing fast execution speed.
-Memory store is as easy to use as:
+MatchmakingService is as easy to use as:

 (On your hub server where players queue from)
 ```lua